Introduction

 - Hex HeadMeasurement: From bottom of head to tip

-- Application: High-torque applications
+- Application: Best for high-torque applications

 Practical Tips for Measuring Different Screw Heads

-To measure various screw heads effectively:
+To effectively measure various screw heads, consider the following tips:

 Common Mistakes to Avoid When Measuring Screw Lengths